Mkk1313/recipe-rating-inference-and-prediction/README.md

 - Nominal feature: `is_french` converted from boolean to integer (0/1)

 **Performance:**
-- **Training RMSE:** 0.6256
+- **Training RMSE:** 0.6419
-- **Test RMSE:** 0.6260
+- **Test RMSE:** 0.6361
-- **Training R²:** 0.0107
+- **Training R²:** 0.0002
-- **Test R²:** 0.0105
+- **Test R²:** -0.0007

 **Is this model "good"?**

-No, this baseline model is **not particularly good**.
-The test RMSE of 0.6260 means our predictions are off by about 0.63 rating points on average.
+The baseline model achieves a test RMSE of 0.6361, meaning our predictions are off by about 0.64 rating points on average.
 Given that:
-- The rating scale is 1-5 (a range of 4 points)
+- The rating scale is 1-5 (range of 4 points)
-- The standard deviation of ratings is 0.6304
+- The standard deviation of ratings is 0.6408
-- A naive model that always predicts the mean would achieve RMSE ≈ 0.63
+- A naive prediction of the mean would give RMSE = 0.6408

-Our baseline model barely outperforms the naive mean prediction.
-The R² of 0.0105 indicates we're explaining only about 1% of the variance in ratings, which is very low.
+This baseline model is **marginally better than simply predicting the mean** rating for all recipes, but there is **substantial room for improvement**.
+The R² of -0.0007 indicates we're explaining **very little variance** in ratings.

-However, this establishes a reasonable baseline for comparison.
-The poor performance suggests that recipe ratings are influenced by factors beyond simple characteristics like cooking time, ingredient count, and cuisine type.
-This motivates the need for more sophisticated features and modeling approaches in our final model.
+The model is **NOT particularly good**, but it establishes a reasonable baseline for comparison with our final model.

 ---